 Performed correctly, a breast lift can restore confidence and a rejuvenated self-image that can be life changing.
-Under the expert care of Dr. Preminger, an Ivy League educated, board-certified NYC plastic surgeon, a breast lift provides a passage to a new world of enhanced self-esteem and physical beauty for women who may be unhappy with the appearance of their breasts.
+Under the care of Dr. Preminger, an Ivy League educated, board-certified NYC plastic surgeon, a breast lift provides a passage to a new world of enhanced self-esteem and physical beauty for women who may be unhappy with the appearance of their breasts.

 There are several types of breast lifts that a plastic surgeon can employ.
 The choice of procedure is generally dependent on the degree of desired lift.